imfatant/test/README.md

     PLEASE TRY USING THIS PRECISE IMAGE FIRST BEFORE RAISING ISSUES!

-    On the subject of editing text files in Linux: Naturally, you can use your favourite text editor.
+    And quickly on the subject of editing text files in Linux: naturally, you can use your favourite text editor.
 Personally, I like nano, which, owing to the way these Debian images have been configured, is invoked by default if you use the `sudoedit` command.

 2) Next you'll need to flash the image to a microSD card.
 Whether you are using Linux or Windows, I highly recommend a program called Etcher for this task (https://etcher.io/).